Annual Parish and Parish Meetings

-The Committee meets roughly every six weeks to discuss matters pertaining to the running and maintenance of the War Memorial Hall, the Hollybush Hall and the Bullsland Hall.
-Over the past five years both the War Memorial Hall and Hollybush Hall have been repainted, new chairs and tables were purchased, new curtains have been added, a dishwasher was added to the War Memorial Hall kitchen, and the Hollybush Hall has had new windows.
+The Committee meets roughly every six weeks to discuss matters pertaining to the running and maintenance of the War Memorial Hall, the Common Room and the Bullsland Hall.

 There are two Caretakers who open and close the halls after each booking and who carryout general maintenance jobs.

-The aim of the Trust is to offer the community a choice of well maintained venues to suit every occasion and judging by the bookings over the years, from wedding receptions in the War Memorial Hall, to meetings and children’s parties in the Hollybush to Meals on Wheels and a Lunch Club for the elderly in Bullsland Hall, the Trust feels it is achieving its objectives.
+The aim of the Trust is to offer the community a choice of well maintained venues to suit every occasion and judging by the bookings over the years, from wedding receptions in the War Memorial Hall, to meetings and children’s parties in the Common Room and Bullsland Hall and a Lunch Club for the elderly in Bullsland Hall, the Trust feels it is achieving its objectives.